Steps to Take At the Scene, Before Contacting a West Palm Beach Motorcycle Accident Lawyer

 Check All Parties for Injuries

-Immediately after the accident, assess injuries on yourself and others.
+Immediately after the accident, assess injuries to yourself and others.

 Even if you feel fine, the rush of adrenaline following the crash can mask pain or symptoms of injuries that may not be immediately apparent, such as internal bleeding or concussions.